The minute of madness

 In these same seats, in 1982, my father sits with ten-year-old me and my twelve-year-old brother for our first concert: Van Halen.

-During the opening act, a woman with flowing blond hair, dressed in a long white bathrobe emerges from the tunnel beneath our feet to watch the show.
+During the opening act, a lady with flowing blond hair, dressed in a long white bathrobe, emerges from the tunnel beneath our feet to watch the show.
 Turning back to return to the Spectrum bowels, she steals a glance at the crowd.
 Our eyes meet.
-She is a he.
-He is David Lee Roth.
+The lady is a dude.
+The dude is David Lee Roth.

 The week before we saw them, the band nearly imploded.
 While Edward was rebuilding his guitar in his hotel room, drummer-brother Alex burst in and scattered the tiny electronics about the room.
 In anger, the guitarist punched the wall.
 He’d punched plenty of holes in plenty of hotel walls, but this one was brick.
 After two canceled New York shows, the band played the Spectrum.
 Doctors removed the portion of the cast covering the guitarist’s hand so he could perform.